Renewing Your NDT Certification

 Important information about aligning renewal and recertification dates

 In order to align renewal and recertification dates for each certification, you may be given a shorter period of validity (with a smaller pro-rated fee) during your next renewal for one or more certifications (approximately 1-4 year periods of validity).
-The subsequent renewal will allow the certification to resume the regular 5-year renewal and 10-year recertification cycle.
+The subsequent recertification will allow the certification to resume the regular 5-year renewal/ recertification cycle.
 After submitting your application, the NRCan NDTCB will notify you if your period of validity for a given certification is shorter than normal, and if we have applied a pro-rated (smaller) fee.
 Please contact the NRCan NDTCB for more information.

 What to submit to renew your certification